MarcSkovMadsen/awesome-analytics-apps-template/README.md

 # Awesome Analytics Apps Starter

-The purpose of this project is to enable you quickly get up and running building your own site of awesome analytics apps.
+The purpose of this project is to enable you and your team to quickly get up and running building your own site of awesome analytics apps using the tools you know and love.

 A site with a look and feel similar to [awesome-panel.org](https://awesome-panel.org).

 The site can serve apps developed in

 - code files (`.py`) or jupyter notebooks (`.ipynb`).
 - Bokeh, Panel or Jupyter IpyWidgets

+The bokeh server loads much faster than the Voila server because it does not create and use a new kernel for each session.

 ## Installation